DB4SCW/hamalert_spotproxy/README.md

 If you like hamalert spotproxy to store all the spots it receives in a sqlite database, provide ```true``` to the key ```use_database```.
 If you don't like to store your spots, provide ```false``` or omit this key altogether.

 You can also provide a database name you like by modifying the key ```filename```.
-If you leave this empty or omit this key, but turn on the databse feature, the file will be named ```spots.sqlite```.
+If you leave this empty or omit this key, but turn on the database feature, the file will be named ```spots.sqlite```.

 ### Step 4: Webserver
 Point your webserver to the directory of this project (if you followed this instructions, ```/var/www/hamalert_spotproxy```) and make sure to: